Norman conquest of southern Italy: Conquest of Sicily, 1061–1091

-After roughly 100 years of Arab control (following the Saracen defeat of Byzantine forces in 965), Sicily was inhabited by a mix of Christians, Arab Muslims, and Muslim converts at the time of its conquest by the Normans.
-Arab Sicily had a thriving trade network with the Mediterranean world, and was known in the Arab world as a luxurious and decadent place.
+After roughly a century of Arab control (following the Saracen defeat of Byzantine forces in 965), Sicily was inhabited by a mix of Christians, Arab Muslims, and Muslim converts at the time of its conquest by the Normans.
 It had originally been under the rule of the Aghlabids and then the Fatimids, but in 948 the Kalbids wrested control of the island and held it until 1053.
 During the 1010s and 1020s, a series of succession crises paved the way for interference by the Zirids of Ifriqiya.
 Sicily was wracked by turmoil as petty fiefdoms battled each other for supremacy.
-Into this, the Normans under Robert Guiscard and his younger brother Roger Bosso came intending to conquer; the pope had conferred on Robert the title of "Duke of Sicily", encouraging him to seize Sicily from the Saracens.
+Into this, the Normans under Robert Guiscard and his younger brother Roger Bosso came intending to conquer; the pope had conferred on Robert the title of "Duke of Sicily".

 Robert and Roger first invaded Sicily in May 1061, crossing from Reggio di Calabria and besieging Messina for control of the strategically vital Strait of Messina.
 Roger crossed the strait first, landing unseen overnight and surprising the Saracen army in the morning.
 When Robert's troops landed later that day, they found themselves unopposed and Messina abandoned.
 Robert immediately fortified the city and allied himself with the emir, Ibn al-Timnah, against his rival Ibn al-Hawas.
 Robert, Roger, and at-Timnah then marched into the centre of the island by way of Rometta, which had remained loyal to at-Timnah.
 They passed through Frazzanò and the Pianura di Maniace (Plain of Maniakes), encountering resistance to their assault of Centuripe.
 Paternò fell quickly, and Robert brought his army to Castrogiovanni (modern Enna, the strongest fortress in central Sicily).
 Although the garrison was defeated the citadel did not fall, and with winter approaching Robert returned to Apulia.
-Before leaving, he built a fortress at San Marco d'Alunzio (the first Norman castle in Sicily).
+Before leaving, he built a fortress at San Marco d'Alunzio.
 Roger returned in late 1061 and captured Troina.
 In June 1063 he defeated a Muslim army at the Battle of Cerami, securing the Norman foothold on the island.